matoom/frostbite/user_interface/client_settings.md

 The Frostbite frontend is still a work in progress and not all functions in the application can be configured.
-It is currently possible to customize appearance of the game windows, set user macros, filter highlighted text, add text substitutions or ignores and set quick button actions.
+It is currently possible to customize appearance of the game windows, set user macros, filter highlighted text, add text substitutions or ignores and configure quick button actions.

-> Please note that some of the client settings are statically configured into
+> Please note that some client settings are hard-coded into
 > the Frostbite application software and can only be changed
 > in the source code.
 > To make changes to the source code refer to the [development](/development) page.

 ### Appearance dialog

 Can be opened from the main menu (preferences for Max OS X).
-It allows users to change text color, font and background color of game windows.
+Users can change the appearance of window colors and fonts; command line color and fonts; round time and cast time colors.

-Please note that the font selector allows to choose from a large selection of system fonts but the game text formatting expects a monospace/fixed-width font to be used.
+Please note that while the font selector has a large selection of system fonts available, the text formatting expects a monospace/fixed-width fonts to be used.

 ![Screenshot of appearance dialogue](../assets/img/appearance.png)

 ### Highlight dialog

-Can be opened from the main menu and it allows to set text color highlighting.
+Can be opened from the main menu and is used for text color highlighting.

-The highlight dialog is split up into three subcategories.
+The highlight dialog is divided into three subcategories.

-* General highlighting values are statically programmed into the game client and can only be changed in color;
+* General highlights are static values and can only be changed in color;
-* Text highlighting allows dynamic entries and it also includes timer triggering settings;
+* Text highlights allow dynamic entries and triggers for timers;
-* Alerts tab provides the means to play sound alert on number of predetermined events.
+* Alerts can play sounds on predetermined in-game events.

 ![Screenshot of highlight dialogue](../assets/img/highlight.png)

 Users can add new highlights by clicking on the add button.
-To change highlight text color click the right mouse button on the highlight item and choose "Change color" from the context menu.
+To change highlight text color click the right mouse button on the highlight item and choose "Change color" from the menu.

 ### Text alterations